JermWang/CommitToShip/docs/platform-overview.md

 Commit To Ship provides a mechanism to communicate seriousness through structure rather than narrative.

-- **Formalized Intent** — Milestones and timelines are defined at commitment creation, not retrofitted
+- **Formalized intent**: Milestones and timelines are defined at commitment creation
-- **Verifiable Progress** — Completion events are public, timestamped, and cryptographically signed
+- **Verifiable progress**: Completion events are public, timestamped, and wallet-signed
-- **Stakeholder Alignment** — Holder signaling creates a feedback loop between execution and community
+- **Stakeholder alignment**: Holder signaling creates a feedback loop between execution and stakeholders
-- **Credibility Differentiation** — Builders who deliver are distinguishable from those who do not
+- **Credibility differentiation**: Delivery is evidenced through recorded state transitions

 This is infrastructure for developers who intend to ship and want that intent to be legible.